coddle-cpp/coddle/README.md

 ```

 ### remoteVersion
-Git branch or tag for the package repository.
+Git branch, tag, or full 40-character commit hash for the package repository.

 Default: `master`; `win` for Windows and `macosx` for macOS.